 Withers Hall was named for William Alphonso Withers, a professor of Chemistry.
 The building's construction was funded by the Public Works Administration.

-Located near the State Fairgrounds, the University Dairy Farm barns are now part of the College of Veterinary Medicine.
+State College's new dairy barns were dedicated as part of the college's first annual Livestock Day.
+Located near the State Fairgrounds, the dairy barns eventually became a part of the College of Veterinary Medicine.
 Funding for construction came from the Public Works Administration.

 During World War II, State College formed a partnership with the U.S. Navy to train naval officers in diesel engineering.
 The Diesel Building was constructed to house this project.
 It was designed by Ross Edward Shumaker and became part of Broughton Hall in 1951.

 The Bureau of Mines Building was originally a research station for studying mineral industries.
-It was later the home of the first nuclear reactor on campus, before becoming the home of the Physics Department.
+It was later the home of the first nuclear reactor on campus, before becoming the home of the physics department.

 The Quonset Huts were built to help accommodate the influx of students entering after World War II on the GI Bill.